serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 **Note**:  This analysis merits a separate blog of its own where we can do an in-depth study of all the latencies and query optimizations.
 (Coming Soon!)

-## Selling GraphQL in your rganization
+## Selling GraphQL in your organization

 > When using new tech, always a discussion of “do we want this, or not?”